Withdrawal

 After 2 years a member state may withdraw with no agreement.

-Today withdrawal is possible according to international law.
-The EU require formally unanimity to allow a country to withdraw.
+Before withdrawal was only possible according to international law. - the Vienna Convention.
+The EU required formally unanimity to allow a country to withdraw.

-In 1984 Greenland withdraw from the EU after unanimous agreement.
+In 1984 Greenland withdraw from the EU after a referendum followed by unanimous agreement in the Council.